 Increase housing choice for low-income families

-Regulations require that payment standards are set between 90% and 110% of Fair Market Rents (FMR), as defined by HUD for a Housing Authority’s jurisdiction.
+Regulations require that payment standards are set between 90% and 110% of Fair Market Rents (FMR) as defined by HUD for a Housing Authority’s jurisdiction.
 Home Forward serves all of Multnomah County, a large geographic area with rents that differ throughout several submarkets.
 When the rental market conditions tighten, it is not uncommon for 110% of FMR to fall short of what is needed to rent a quality unit in large, and often higher opportunity, areas of Multnomah County.
 In addition, payment standards that are too high in particular neighborhoods can create concentrations of poverty.

 In order to ensure that payment standards are sufficient to allow HCV participants reasonable choice in neighborhoods, Home Forward uses MTW authority to broaden its “base range” for payment standards to between 80% and 160% of the FMR without prior HUD approval.